yegor256/blog/_posts/2018/mar/2018-03-27-how-to-test-thread-safety.md

 By the way, in order to make `Books` thread-safe we just need to add `synchronized` to its method `add()`.
 Or maybe you can suggest a better solution?

+P.S.
+I learned all this from [Java Concurrency in Practice](http://amzn.to/2c7sVS1) by Goetz et al.